 Progressive has competitive rates for all types of motorcycle insurance, but it offers especially low prices for full coverage policies.
 If you want low-cost coverage with high limits, certainly give Progressive a look.

-Riders can save money on Progressive motorcycle insurance policies by taking advantage of Progressive’s many discounts, such as:
+Motorcyclists can save money by taking advantage of Progressive’s many discounts, such as:

 - Homeowner discount

 - Responsible driver discount (no violations within the past three years)

 - Savings for customers who purchase coverage within one day of receiving a quote